For Some Veterans, the War Makes Bad Sense of College

-This article originally appeared in The Havok Journal on 04FEB15.
+This article first appeared in The Havok Journal February 4, 2015.

 Liberal Arts colleges are designed to focus special attention on the humanities – social science relying heavily on critical thinking, discussion, and interrogating texts (reading critically).
 Students and faculty will have a variety of views but there is a framework through those disciplines for discussion, opinion, and argument.